Egon Bahr: Political activity

 Bahr served from 1972 until 1990 as a member of the German Bundestag.
 He was directly elected in 1976 and 1980 as the representative of the Schleswig-Flensburg electoral district; in the remaining elections, he was elected from the SPD's party list.
 Bahr also served as chairman of the Sub-Committee for Disarmament and Arms Control.
 In 1980, Bahr became a member of the Independent Commission for Disarmament and Security under the chairmanship of Swedish politician Olof Palme.
-The Commission published its findings in a 1982 report titled “Common Security”.
+The Commission published its findings in a 1982 report titled "Common Security".
 Among the report's recommendations was the concept of a nuclear-free corridor in Central Europe.

 From 1976 until 1981, he served as the executive director (Bundesgeschäftsführer) of the SPD.
-During his tenure in that position, Bahr drew attention amid the uproar surrounding the expulsion of Klaus Uwe Benneter, who at that time had been serving as the Federal Chairman of Jusos (JungsozialistInnen in der SPD, or “Young Socialists in the SPD”.
+During his tenure in that position, Bahr drew attention amid the uproar surrounding the expulsion of Klaus Uwe Benneter, who at that time had been serving as the Federal Chairman of Jusos (JungsozialistInnen in der SPD, or “Young Socialists in the SPD".
 Benneter had piqued much political ire by expressing the view that the German Communist Party could be a potential coalition partner for the SPD, a statement that put the status of the youth organization into jeopardy.

 On 27 November 1988 he described the demands for German reunification as "Sunday talk, (...) lies, hypocrisy that poisoned us and others, political pollution."
-On 1 November 1989, in an interview in the Vorwärts, Bahr said: “For heaven’s sake, let’s stop dreaming and blathering about German unity”; the Berlin Wall fell only eight days later on 9 November 1989.
+On 1 November 1989, in an interview in the Vorwärts, Bahr said: "For heaven’s sake, let’s stop dreaming and blathering about German unity"; the Berlin Wall fell only eight days later on 9 November 1989.
 Five days after the fall of the Berlin Wall, he called it a "delusion to talk about reunification."

-Bahr went on to publish various writings about the future of German foreign policy following the end of the Cold War (see “Publications” below).
-He advocated among other things for Europe and Germany to exercise greater influence in the world as a “Civilian power” (“Zivilmacht").
+Bahr went on to publish various writings about the future of German foreign policy following the end of the Cold War (see "Publications" below).
+He advocated among other things for Europe and Germany to exercise greater influence in the world as a "Civilian power" (“Zivilmacht").
 In 1991, Bahr promoted discussion of the creation of a potential German peace corps.

-In an interview with the Frankfurter Allgemeine Zeitung in 2005, Bahr confessed that, as a teenager, he had felt a “certain pride” that Poland, France, Denmark, and Norway had been conquered so quickly by the German Wehrmacht.
+In an interview with the Frankfurter Allgemeine Zeitung in 2005, Bahr confessed that, as a teenager, he had felt a "certain pride" that Poland, France, Denmark, and Norway had been conquered so quickly by the German Wehrmacht.

 Quotes

 Selected honors

-In 1973, Bahr was awarded the Bundesverdienstkreuz (“Federal Cross of Merit”).
+In 1973, Bahr was awarded the Bundesverdienstkreuz ("Federal Cross of Merit").
 He was named an honorary citizen of Berlin in 2002.
 In 2007, Bahr was honored with the Willy Brandt Prize by the German-Norwegian Willy-Brandt-Foundation and in 2008 with both the Göttingen Peace Prize and the Marion Dönhoff Preis.
 Bahr received an honorary doctorate in 2008 from the Internationales Hochschulinstitut Zittau in recognition of his service to the process of unifying Europe.
 In January 2010, he received the Order of Merit of North Rhine-Westphalia.
+In 2013, he received the Kaiser Otto Prize.